✓ Updated April 2026

 Frequently Asked Questions

-Tuk-tuks are king here and incredibly affordable for short to medium distances.
-Always agree on the fare *before* you hop in, and don't be afraid to negotiate politely – it's part of the experience!
-For longer trips or if you prefer more comfort, local buses are an adventure in themselves, but tuk-tuks offer the best balance of convenience and local flavor.
+Tuk-tuks are king here and incredibly convenient for short distances.
+Don't be afraid to negotiate the fare before you hop in, but remember they're usually quite affordable.
+For longer trips or if you want more comfort, local buses are an adventure in themselves, or you can arrange a car with your hotel.

 What is the cheapest month to visit Negombo, Sri Lanka?